isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * focus on lower-level issues, such as the spelling of identifiers
 * are written by C++ novices
-* see "stopping programmers from doing unusual things" as their primary aim
+* see “stopping programmers from doing unusual things” as their primary aim
 * aim at portability across many compilers (some 10 years old)
 * are written to preserve decades old code bases
 * aim at a single application domain